Ipotrick/Daxa/wiki/Tutorial.md

 ).value();
 ```
 We also use the task interface `ti` to get a reference to the device, in order to retrieve a GPU pointer to the buffer!
 > `get_device_address()` returns an Optional.
 This is because daxa will check each id used and return an error or nullopt when the id is invalid.
-Do not be alarmed this is extramly efficient.
+Do not be alarmed this is extremely efficient.

 ## Buffer upload